MLGB3/buildout.mlgb/WHEREIS.md

 Solr runs on **127.0.1.1:1234** and can be access on the server via lynx. *This can be changed in development/production.cfg.*

+A list of all installed Django eggs can be found via the Omelette directory in **parts/omelette**.

 Run scripts
 -----------